-- The property was delivered or shipped to a purchaser other than the U.S. Government in New Mexico, regardless of the free on board (FOB) point or other conditions of sale. - The property was shipped from an office, store, warehouse, factory, or other place of storage in New Mexico, and - (a) the purchaser was the U.S. Government or - (b) you were not subject to income tax in the state where the property was sold.
+- Delivered or shipped to a purchaser other than the U.S. government within New Mexico regardless of the FOB (free on board) point or other conditions of the sale, or - Shipped from an office, store, warehouse, factory, or other place of storage in New Mexico, and - The purchaser was the U.S. government, or - The taxpayer: - · is not taxable in the state of the purchaser, and - did not make an election for apportionment of business income pursuant to Subsection B or C of Section 7-4-10 NMSA 1978

-Sales other than sales of tangible personal property are made in New Mexico when any of the following applies:
+Sales other than sales of tangible personal property are New Mexico sales if any of the following are true: